chriskaschner/restful-api-flask/report.md

 - include tests that validate success.

 ### Deliverables
 - Using Python and Flask, I created this website- [a single page](https://chriskaschner.github.io/restful-api-flask/) that allows for retrieval of data from my endpoints.
-The 3 endpoints are described in detail in the [API Documentation](#API Documentation).
+The 3 endpoints are described in detail in the API Documentation section below.
 - In order to share my application and provide links where it can be tested - links and curl embeds are included throughout this document that allow for interacting with the API directly.
 The API is currently live at [http://10la.pythonanywhere.com/img/api/v1.0/images](http://10la.pythonanywhere.com/img/api/v1.0/images) and all references to a [hostname] in this documentation refers to `http://10la.pythonanywhere.com`.
 The [application](https://github.com/chriskaschner/restful-api-flask/blob/master/original_app.py), it's [unit tests](https://github.com/chriskaschner/restful-api-flask/blob/master/test_app.py), and all supporting documentation can be found at the [project's GitHub](https://github.com/chriskaschner/restful-api-flask).
 - This webpage represents the design document.
-In particular the sections dedicated to the [REST Architecture](#REST Architecture) and [API Documentation](#API Documentation) discuss the design process in detail.
+In particular the sections dedicated to the REST Architecture and API Documentation discuss the design process in detail.
 - Unit tests, including those that validate success, are available in a number of ways.
-Basic functionality can be verified by executing each curl command in order it appears in the the [API Documentation](#API Documentation) section.
-A copy of the output of the unit test application is included in the [Unit Tests](#Unit Tests) section.
+Basic functionality can be verified by executing each curl command in order it appears in the the API Documentation section.
+A copy of the output of the unit test application is included in the Unit Tests section.
 Finally, the [test application](https://github.com/chriskaschner/restful-api-flask/blob/master/test_app.py) can be downloaded from GitHub and run locally.

 ### REST Architecture